Perimenopause: Practical Tips to Ease Symptoms and Feel More Like Yourself

 How to Naturally Relieve Anxiety, Sadness, or Mild Depression During Perimenopause

 You’re getting older, your body is changing, and your kids might be leaving home.
 On top of that, declining estrogen levels may be playing havoc with your moods, libido, and sleep patterns.
-All of these factors can enhance feelings of anxiety, sadness, depression, or pessimism during perimenopause and negatively affect your quality of life.
+All of these life changes can enhance feelings of anxiety, sadness, depression, distance, or pessimism during perimenopause and negatively affect your quality of life.

-· Meet regularly with friends going through the same phase of life.
-Sharing experiences can be beautifully therapeutic, remind you that you are not alone, and empower you to understand that perimenopause symptoms will not last forever
+And meet regularly with friends who are going through the same life phase.
+Sharing experiences can be beautifully therapeutic, remind you that you are not alone, make you laugh, and empower you to understand that perimenopause symptoms will not last forever.

 Namaste,